Cheseaux-sur-Lausanne: Economy

+With good motorway connections, Cheseaux has attracted businesses in the construction, furniture and food businesses.
+It hosts the headquarters of Kudelski SA, a company founded by Stefan Kudelski who invented the Nagra audio recorder.

 As of In 2010 2010, Cheseaux-sur-Lausanne had an unemployment rate of 4.4%.
 As of 2008, there were 45 people employed in the primary economic sector and about 16 businesses involved in this sector.
 972 people were employed in the secondary sector and there were 31 businesses in this sector.
 947 people were employed in the tertiary sector, with 85 businesses in this sector.
 There were 1,642 residents of the municipality who were employed in some capacity, of which females made up 44.5% of the workforce.

 In 2008 the total number of full-time equivalent jobs was 1,776.
 The number of jobs in the primary sector was 29, all of which were in agriculture.
 The number of jobs in the secondary sector was 942 of which 835 or (88.6%) were in manufacturing and 107 (11.4%) were in construction.
 The number of jobs in the tertiary sector was 805.
 In the tertiary sector; 125 or 15.5% were in wholesale or retail sales or the repair of motor vehicles, 37 or 4.6% were in the movement and storage of goods, 76 or 9.4% were in a hotel or restaurant, 438 or 54.4% were in the information industry, 8 or 1.0% were the insurance or financial industry, 21 or 2.6% were technical professionals or scientists, 54 or 6.7% were in education and 15 or 1.9% were in health care.

 In 2000, there were 1,098 workers who commuted into the municipality and 1,323 workers who commuted away.
 The municipality is a net exporter of workers, with about 1.2 workers leaving the municipality for every one entering.
 About 4.2% of the workforce coming into Cheseaux-sur-Lausanne are coming from outside Switzerland.
 Of the working population, 14.7% used public transportation to get to work, and 70% used a private car.

-Cheseaux-sur-Lausanne hosts the headquarters of Kudelski SA, a company founded by Stefan Kudelski who invented the Nagra audio recorder.